-The members of the Audit Committee are Dale Peniuk (Chair), Maura Lendon, and Javier Del Rio, all of whom are considered independent directors for the purposes of National Instrument 52-110 - Audit Committees ("NI 52-110").
-The full text of the Audit Committee's Charter is annexed as Appendix "A" to this Information Circular.
+As of Record Date, the members of the Audit Committee are Dale Peniuk (Chair), Maura Lendon, and Javier Del Rio, all of whom are considered independent directors for the purposes of National Instrument 52-110 - Audit Committees ("NI 52-110").
+The full text of the Audit Committee's Charter is annexed as Appendix "B" to this Information Circular.